 If you are experiencing challenges during the COVID-19 pandemic, please reach out for support with:

 - Child abuse

 - Other resources, including employment, housing and physical health

 Find a list of resources available in your community.

 These resources were compiled to help ease the way of our patients and families.
 They can help with many issues, including securing food for your family, helping to ensure the safety of others or getting support if you’re struggling to cope.

-If you’re struggling to cope with these challenging times, talk to your primary care provider.
+If you’re struggling to cope, talk to your primary care provider.
 They can help create a game plan that works for you and connects you with the resources you need.
 Use our provider directory to search for one in your area.

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.